 Klaire Labs Ther-Biotic Complete Probiotic

 Because of antibiotics that you may have taken in the past, and the ones that will be prescribed after surgery, we recommend that you take a probiotic for several months after surgery to replenish the normal bacteria in the intestines.
 Klaire Labs Ther-Biotic Complete Probiotic is a good option, and is listed along with the vitamin recommendations above.

 Juven is marketed as a “Therapeutic nutrition powder for wound healing” and is sold by Abbot Labs.
 It comes in 23.0 g packets and is meant to be a nutritional supplement when mixed with juice or water.
 The recommendation is two packets per day.
 I mention this here because there is a lot of internet discussion about this product.
 It is not my specific recommendation that you take Juven, but if you feel compelled to, here are some considerations:

 In the column to the right is the nutritional composition of one Juven packet.
 As you can see it has several of the things that I recommend; but with lesser quantities of some things, and greater quantities of others.
 Although it lists the protein content as 2.5 gms, if you add in the 14 grams of arginine and glutamine (which are amino acids, the building blocks of protein) you would get 16.6 gms of protein in one packet.
 If you take two packets a day it would add up to 33 grams of protein.

-Taking Juven in place of the nutritional smoothy described above, along with my vitamin recommendations would be OK, but I would not add additional L-Arginine, L-Glutamine and Zinc when using Juven supplementation, and I would be sure to take additional vitamin C and Vitamin D along with the Juven.
+Taking Juven in place of the nutritional smoothy described above, but also taking my vitamin recommendations is a reasonable approach, but I would not add additional L-Arginine, L-Glutamine and Zinc when using Juven supplementation, and I would be sure to take additional vitamin C and Vitamin D along with the Juven.